iskarconsulting/google-cloud-run-template/README.md

 ### Housekeeping

 Newly build Docker images are added to the Google Artifact Registry Repository.
 Consider implementing a process to remove deprecated images so that unexpected storage charges aren't incurred.
+Similarly, consider implementing a process to remove deprecated Google Cloud Run revisions.

 ## Optional Configuration